 Studies have equated Canelones with Bordeaux in France, not Mendoza in Argentina.
 One winemaker told me that though geographically Uruguay wines are from the new world, culturally and in their style, Uruguayan wines closely resemble wines from the old continent.

-The importance of tradition—and family—in Canelones wineries
+The importance of tradition in Canelones wineries

 The vast majority of wineries in Canelones are run by fourth and fifth generation winemakers.
 It’s not unusual to find siblings and their parents, now in their 80s and 90s (it must be the wine!), living on the same estate.
 Though women have always traditionally played an important role in rural families, today they have much more visibility in the industry.
-The same goes for younger generations.

 One winemaker told me that the biggest difference in his fine wines produced in Canelones and exported to almost fifty countries is the effect of family.
 “We are wine cooks,” he said, and he ‘cooks’ like his father and his grandfather before him using the same traditions and recipes.
 Those traditions are what differentiates them from a winery just 10 km away with similar soils.